All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 Hymenopterans (from that other game) are deleted from Giant Insects and Other Crawlies (ITL 94).

 List of Options (ITL 102) is reordered and lacks options for prone figures such as pick up weapons.
-Also the provision to defend after a half-move has been deleted.
+The provision to defend after a half-move can be refound at Hexagram #9, page 3.

-Spear Thrower (ITL 114) has a different bonus to accuracy.
+Spear Thrower (ITL 114) has a different bonus to accuracy than before.

 Broken Ground (ITL 118) has the specific penalties for actions and movement replaced with general guidelines.
 However Darkness (ITL 119) still imposes a specific penalty for all broken ground.